common-theory/contracts/README.md

 Once a payment has been initiated the recipient is able to fork some (or all) of the remaining payment to other addresses.
 A payment is delegation of responsibility for funds over time.

-When a payment is forked the remaining balance is split to two new payments; one to the original recipient, one to the fork target.
-Child payments complete at the same time as the parent payment, and can be forked again.
+When a payment is forked the original payment `weiValue` is subtracted by the amount being forked.
+A new payment is created with the desired amount of `weiValue` and a completion time equal to that of the original payment.
+The forked payment may itself be forked.

-Each payment can be represented as a node in a [**full** binary tree](https://en.wikipedia.org/wiki/Binary_tree#Types_of_binary_trees).
+Each payment can be represented as a tree with nodes being individual payments.
+All payments in a given tree will complete at the same time.

 ### Delegation